 - Company – In contrast to sole trader and partnership structures, a company is a completely separate legal entity.
 This means that a company pays its own tax at the flat corporate rate and can be sued separately from its directors and shareholders.
 Most companies will be “Pty Ltd” companies which means that they are private (ie not tradeable on a stock exchange) and have limited shareholder liability.
 If you start a new business as a company, you will have greater accounting reporting requirements than a sole trader or partnership and must meet all the requirements of ASIC and the Corporations Act.

 - Trust – A trust structure is not a separate legal entity.
 Essentially a trustee (either a company or individual) operates the business in a trust in accordance with the trust deed, and then distributes the profit to the beneficiaries of the trust.
 The trustee can then decide every year in what proportion the profits are to be distributed, which allows trusts to be very tax effective in certain circumstances.
-For example if you had 4 university age children who were not working, you could distribute $18,200 of taxable income to each of them which would mean you pay zero tax on $72,800 of taxable income.

 We recommend that you seek our assistance for the decision on what structure to use for your new business as this is arguably the most important step in the set up process and has the most impact from a tax and liability perspective.